AuroraEditor/AuroraEditor/README.md

 Developers should be able to use an editor that feels snappy and fast.

 Most comparable editors are built on Electron, This is a huge disadvantage because it utilize a lot of unneccecary system resources.
+Electron requires a Chromium instance to run.
+This can mean massive performance losses and high RAM usage even for small apps built on it.
+Additionally, the overall code footprint is much larger and animations are slower.
+More frames are lost and things like window resizing feels laggy.
+Native apps are smooth as butter and utilize system resources much more efficiently for better performance and reliability.

+Xcode is a great native editor for developers on Mac, but unfortunately it doesn't support creating a multitude of projects in different programming languages, and this is where Aurora Editor comes in.
+Aurora Editor wants to give developers the posibility of creating their desired projects in their desired language on a editor that is native and gives a similar experience, performance and feel than that of Xcode on Mac.

 ## Fork-Motivation